Code-Institute-Submissions/YannisFJ-MCU_Dashboard/README.md

 ## Deployment

 The dashboard is hosted on GitHub pages, deployed from the master branch.
 As such, it will automatically update if there are new commits to the aformentioned branch.
-If you want to run the site locally, you can clone this repository by pasting git clone     into your terminal.
+If you want to run the site locally, you can clone this repository.

 ## Bugs: